adu3010/adu3010/README.md

 3.Data Visualization (PowerBI, Matplotlib, Seaborn)

-4.Statistical Analysis

-5.SQL Querying
+4.SQL Querying

-6.Machine Learning (Supervised and Unsupervised)
+5.Machine Learning (Supervised and Unsupervised)

 Let's connect and discuss how I can contribute to your organization's data analytics needs!